Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Acknowledgement

 \section{Acknowledgement}

 The computations presented in this work were performed in the IBEX clusters at King Abdullah University of Science and Technology (KAUST).
-The authors wish to thank Ricardo de Lima for various insightful discussions that enabled solving the optimization problems presented in this work.
-The authors also thank Steven Roberts for suggesting the use of local optimization in \texttt{Mathematica} to improve the accuracy of the presented DIRK schemes.
+The authors wish to thank Ricardo de Lima for various insightful discussions that enabled solving the optimization problems presented in this work, Steven Roberts for suggesting the use of local optimization in Mathematica to improve the accuracy of the presented schemes, and an anonymous referee whose suggestions led to useful extensions and improvements of this work.